 Most people want to jump right on the first available haunted house, but that’s not always the best idea.
 It keeps you with the main part of the crowd and you could get bound up while the rest of the park fills up, and it fills up fast.

-My suggestion, especially because we’re early, is to walk right by the first house, which is “Hellblock Horror,” in 2022, and walk back to some of the priority houses.
+My suggestion, especially because we’re early, is to walk right by the first house and walk back to some of the priority houses.

 Priority Houses are the ones themed after popular IPs (Intellectual Properties) like Stranger Things, Friday the 13th, Rob Zombie, and such.